AFKoji/AU_microbio_16S_protocol/Final_16S_protocol.md

     make.contigs(file=basename.files, input=/path/to/project_directory, output=/path/to/input/project_directory, processors=8)
     ```

-4. Remove reads that are too short or suspiciously long:
+4. Remove reads that are too short or suspiciously long.
+Here we're setting the allowable length range to 400-500 base pairs, but this will depend on the length of the amplicon that you're sequencing:

     ```
     screen.seqs(fasta=basename.trim.contigs.fasta, group=basename.contigs.groups, maxambig=0, minlength=400, maxlength=500)